The Boston Terrier and Dachshund Mix bring together two breeds of dog that you would have probably never put together before.

 What Price are Boston Terrier and Dachshund Mix Puppies?

-The price of the Boston Terrier and Dachshund Mix will always be determined by a number of key factors.
+The price of the Boston Terrier and Dachshund Mix will always be determined by several key factors.

 Of course, there is no way of telling you the exact price that you will pay for this puppy, but we can at least provide you with an explanation of the ballpark figure.